Let’s See How to Block Adverts and Stop Pop-ups on Chrome

 Why Do Adverts and Pop-ups Keep on Appearing on Chrome?

 Pop-ups and ads are there for marketing purposes.
-But unfortunately, some are malicious and scammy that can corrupt your computer.
+But unfortunately, some are malicious and scammy, which can corrupt your computer.
 So, it is important to block adverts and stop pop-ups on Chrome for safe web browsing.

 How to Recognise Scammy Adverts and Fishy Pop-ups